 I wrote a post about this experience on the Tall And True writer’s website blog in 2018.
 And after reading the Auschwitz Memorial’s Facebook post, I re-read and shared it.
 I was surprised to find I hadn’t also posted it on my personal blog.

 So here is my homage to Anne Frank and her diary.
 A reminder of the worst and best of humanity.

 Diary of Anne Frank Blog Post (February 2018)

-Like many of my age, I learnt of Anne Frank’s story as a kid at school.
-Like many, I learnt about Anne Frank’s story as a school kid.
+Like many of age, I learned of Anne Frank’s story as a kid at school.
 But it wasn’t until my thirties, living in England, that I appreciated the full grace and horror of her life.
-I saw The Diary of Anne Frank at a Brighton theatre, read the Pan edition of her diary, and visited the Anne Frank House museum in Amsterdam.
+I saw a Brighton theatre production of The Diary of Anne Frank, read the Pan edition of the diary, and visited the Anne Frank House museum in Amsterdam.